lit/lit/.changeset/wicked-rules-repeat.md

 '@lit-labs/testing': minor
 ---

-Add option for init script for ssr worker to allow registering Node.js hooks
+Add option for worker modules for SSR worker and TypeScript hook implementation